AtrumSaurus/hitchhikers-guide-to-javascript/01/readme.md

 3. Find a way to create an array of only even numbers using just 1 line of code.

 ## Objects
-1. Create a person object having the following properties: firstName, lastName, age, car each set to null.
+1. Create a Hero object having the following properties: firstName, lastName, age, car each set to null.
-2. Create a car object storing the model and the plate.
+2. Create a Car object storing the model and the plate.
-3. Create two person objects and assign the car object of before
+3. Create two Hero objects and assign the car object of before
 4. Change the car model and plate properties.
 What happened?

 # Real World Example